jakartaee/jakarta.ee/content/committees/specification/operations/index.md

 A release review will have validated that the specification project has:

-1.  <a name="staging_artifacts">Produced</a> a final staging release via OSSRH staging repository for the api, javadoc.
+1. Produced a final staging release via OSSRH staging repository for the api, javadoc.

     -   Javadocs should include the [Eclipse Foundation Specification